 Parents will be involved at every stage of their child's progress, through liaison with the class teacher and later the SENCO.
 Parents are encouraged to be involved with target setting for personalised plans.
 Some home activities may be provided.
 Parents and pupils are invited to target setting meetings and to review progress.
 Parents of children with Statements/ EHC Plans will also be invited to a yearly review, along with relevant support service personnel connected to the child, and the pupil themselves.
-The Governors' Annual Report informs all parents of changes Skerton St Luke's SEND policy to the SEN Policy and of the outcomes of targets set in the Policy and new targets set for the coming year.
+The Governors' Annual Report informs all parents of changes to the SEN Policy and of the outcomes of targets set in the Policy and new targets set for the coming year.